zuchka/hyphen8/README.md

 Hyphen8 uses Liang's original tables.
 There is a lot of room for optimization in this Elixir port, but the basic implementation is there.

-There is a large sample output in this repo.
-[View this hyphenated version of _Moby-Dick_](https://github.com/zuchka/hyphen8/blob/main/moby-dick-hyphenated.txt).
-The input was [the unabridged, UTF-8 copy of _Moby Dick_ on Project Gutenberg](http://www.gutenberg.org/files/2701/2701-0.txt).
-This file is Hyphen8's raw output.

 ## Additional Resources

 - [Links page for Patgen-related content](https://www.tug.org/docs/liang/)